grandjam/jamesagrand-site/content/publication/fernandez-2020-medTeamLeadershipTraining/index.md

 publishDate: '2021-05-14T03:47:19.753027Z'
 publication_types:
 - '2'
-abstract: '**Objectives**: Trauma resuscitations are complex critical care events that present patient safety-related risk.
+abstract: '**Objectives:** Trauma resuscitations are complex critical care events that present patient safety-related risk.
 Simulation-based leadership training is thought to improve trauma care; however, there is no robust evidence supporting the impact of leadership training on clinical performance.
 The objective of this study was